INDIA MUSIC LICENSING EXPLAINED

 ONE THING.

-Every recorded track played in public in India carries three independent rights, each owned by different people and licensed through different bodies.
+Every recorded track played in public in India carries two independent licences — for the recording and for the composition.
+Performer royalties are bundled into the recording licence, so you pay two bodies, not three.
 Below: what's inside the song, where the money goes, and what you actually need for your event.

 01 / Anatomy of a track